vadniks/ComputerComponentsWebApp/Readme.md

 # Computer components web-application

-This is aweb-application written in Java at the back-end and in pure HTML, CSS, JavaScript at the front-end.
-Application is server-based and it uses Spring framework as core.
+This is a web-application written in Java at the back-end and in pure HTML, CSS, JavaScript at the front-end.
+Application is server-based, and it uses Spring framework as core.

 ## Features